Thursday, August 31, 2023

 John Stephenson continued to do voicework for HB throughout the 1970s (even getting the chance to voice Tom and Jerry in their 1975 outing), but it was the 1980s that saw him branch out and begin to provide voices for other animation production companies.
 He worked with Marvel Productions on shows like The Transformers, DIC Entertainment for Inspector Gadget, and even had a few gigs at Disney on TaleSpin and Darkwing Duck.
 As we reached the 90s, he also lent his voice to a few Nickelodeon productions, like Rugrats and AAAHH!!!
 Real Monsters.

 Despite all of these other voices he was doing throughout this time, Stephenson never let go of the chance to voice his most famous character, Mr. Slate.
 In every Flintstones production of the era, he was always there to give Fred a hard time.
 Even by the time the 2000s hit, Stephenson continued to voice the character, making him the last major cast member of the show to still be voicing their character.
 In 2004, he voiced Slate in a crossover episode of Johnny Bravo (Above is a photo of him with the show's crew).
 It was the last time he voiced him, ending an astounding 46-year run as the character.
-This also made him the only actor to pay opposite three different incarnations of Fred Flintstone: Alan Reed, Henry Corden, and Jeff Bergman.
+This also made him the only actor to play opposite three different incarnations of Fred Flintstone: Alan Reed, Henry Corden, and Jeff Bergman.
 In 2010, Stephenson provided his final role, a sheriff for the direct-to-DVD movie Scooby-Doo!
 Abracadabra-Doo.
 On May 23rd, 2015, John Stephenson passed away following complications from Alzheimer's.
 He was 91 years old.
 At the time of his passing, he was survived by his wife, a son, a daughter, and a granddaughter.

 As I mentioned at the start of this piece, Stephenson liked to keep his life private, so interviews and even photos of him can be hard to come across.
 That isn't to say they are nonexistent, however.
 Above is a photo of Stephenson at Joe Barbera's 94th birthday celebration in 2005, alongside Gary Owens and Janet Waldo.
 Also below is a video of one of Stephenson's rare public appearances at the Transformers convention Botcon 2001, alongside voice actors Gregg Berger and Michael Bell.
 While the focus is obviously on The Transformers, Stephenson does discuss his work at Hanna-Barbera, so I highly recommend checking this one out.
 I also recommend reading this post on Yowp's blog, featuring one of the few interviews Stephenson ever gave in his life (it's also the source of the first image in this post!).